SjoerdKoop/vicon_control/README.md

 ## ROS: reference_update

-To communicate from the vision controller to the robot workspace, a standard *[Float32MultiArray](https://docs.ros.org/api/std_msgs/html/msg/Float32MultiArray.html)* message is send over topic *object_update*.
+To communicate from the vision controller to the robot workspace, a standard *[Float32MultiArray](https://docs.ros.org/api/std_msgs/html/msg/Float32MultiArray.html)* message is send over topic *reference_update*.
 This message can be found in the *std_msgs* package and is defined as:

 ```
 std_msgs/Float32MultiArray.msg